wxsd-sales/video-customer-support/README.md

 # Overview

-Customers willing to join Webex Meetings from a browser, in any device, and want to embed the meetings experience into their web site, having full control of the User Interface, can use the [Browser Webex SDK](https://developer.webex.com/docs/sdks/webex-meetings-sdk-web-introduction).
+Customers willing to join Webex Meetings from a browser, in any device, who want to embed the meetings experience into their web site, having full control of the User Interface, can use the [Browser Webex SDK](https://developer.webex.com/docs/sdks/webex-meetings-sdk-web-introduction).
 An easy way to do this, with few lines of code, is to utilize the [Webex Meetings Widget](https://developer.webex.com/docs/widgets).

 This project is based on [Rajitha Kantheti](https://github.com/rajithaBK)'s [embeddable Meeting Widget](https://github.com/wxsd-sales/embeddable-meetings-widget/edit/main/README.md) project, which offers an easy way to consume the Meetings Widget.